 By Sofia Webster, Co-Deputy Editor

-Grace Campbell is a comedian well-known for diving right into topics that many comedians shy away from - mental health, feminism, sex-positivity and all in an unapologetically comedic and unique way.
+Grace Campbell is a comedian well-known for diving right into topics that many comedians shy away from - mental health, feminism, and sex-positivity all in an unapologetically comedic and unique way.
 Her current tour and biggest one to date, Grace Campbell is on Heat is coming to the Bristol Beacon on Sunday 17 November, so Epigram sat down with Grace in advance of the show to chat about everything from what her new tour is about to particularly challenging stage experiences and her fondest memories of watching stand-up comedy.

 Speaking to Grace online, her bubbly, energetic personality comes across just as it does on her podcast, on stage or on TV.
 Speaking to Epigram, Grace recollects on Bristol fondly, having performed many shows in Bristol back in 2019 when she was starting out as a comic and is 'really looking forward to performing this tour in Bristol' at the Beacon, which marks the biggest tour of her career thus far.

 Alongside performing shows on stage, Campbell is well known for her lively and unpredictable podcast, Late to the Party, which chats to other comedians about all things partying – the good, bad and chaotically funny - hosting guests from Katherine Ryan to Chicken Shop Date’s Amelia Dimoldenberg.
-Both Campbell’s tour and podcast perfectly showcase her brazen personality, which she brings to life on stage in this new show, which has received rave reviews across critics and audience members alike.
+Both Campbell’s tour and podcast perfectly showcase her brazen personality, which she brings to life on stage in this new show, which has received rave reviews from critics and audience members alike.

 Speaking to Epigram about what her show Grace Campbell is on Heat is about in a nutshell, Grace responded, 'basically, I got a dog and then my dog came on heat, and I was going to originally write a show about that and then I got accidentally pregnant when I got my dog spayed.